-Instead, it can show up as multiple non-specific symptoms because the thyroid hormones, Thyroxine regulate the metabolism rate in our body.
+Instead, it can show up as multiple non-specific symptoms because the thyroid hormone Thyroxin regulates the metabolism rate in our body.

-Hashimoto hypothyroidism develops over years.
+Hashimoto hypothyroidism has developed over the years.
 As it progresses, one or more of the following symptoms can manifest:

 - Poor appetite, gut mobility, and uptake of nutrients from food